AndreMuis/Mazes/Pods/RestKit/README.md

 ## Getting Started

 - [Download RestKit](https://github.com/RestKit/RestKit/downloads) and play with the [examples](https://github.com/RestKit/RestKit/tree/development/Examples) for iPhone and Mac OS X
 - First time with RestKit?
-Read the ["Overview"](#overview) section below and then check out the ["Getting Acquainted with RestKit"](https://github.com/RestKit/RestKit/wiki/Getting-Acquainted-with-RestKit) tutorial and [Object Mapping Reference](https://github.com/RestKit/RestKit/wiki/Object-mapping) documents in the wiki to jump right in.
+Read the ["Overview"](#overview) section below and then check out the ["Getting Acquainted with RestKit"](https://github.com/RestKit/RKGist/blob/master/TUTORIAL.md) tutorial and [Object Mapping Reference](https://github.com/RestKit/RestKit/wiki/Object-mapping) documents in the wiki to jump right in.
 - Upgrading from RestKit 0.9.x or 0.10.x?
 Read the ["Upgrading to RestKit 0.20.x"](https://github.com/RestKit/RestKit/wiki/Upgrading-from-v0.10.x-to-v0.20.0) guide in the wiki
 - Adding RestKit to an existing [AFNetworking](http://afnetworking.org) application?
 Read the [AFNetworking Integration](https://github.com/RestKit/RestKit/wiki/AFNetworking-Integration) document to learn details about how the frameworks fit together.
 - Review the [source code API documentation](http://restkit.org/api/latest) for a detailed look at the classes and API's in RestKit.
 A great place to start is [RKObjectManager](http://restkit.org/api/latest/Classes/RKObjectManager.html).
 - Still need some help?
-Get support from [Stack Overflow](http://stackoverflow.com/questions/tagged/restkit), the [RestKit mailing list](http://groups.google.com/group/restkit) or ping us on [Twitter](http://twitter.com/RestKit)
+Ask questions on [Stack Overflow](http://stackoverflow.com/questions/tagged/restkit) or the [mailing list](http://groups.google.com/group/restkit), ping us on [Twitter](http://twitter.com/RestKit) or chat with us on [IRC](https://kiwiirc.com/client/irc.freenode.net/?nick=rkuser|?&theme=basic#RestKit).

 ## Overview